Jimmy Carter's funeral begins by tracing 100 years from rural Georgia to the world stage

 Those chapters shone throughout the opening stanza of a six-day state funeral intended to blend personalized memorials with the ceremonial pomp afforded to former presidents.
 The longest-lived U.S. executive, Carter died on Dec.
 29 at the age of 100.

 “He was an amazing man.
-He was held up and propped up and soothed by an amazing woman,” son James Earl “Chip” Carter III, told mourners at The Carter Center late Saturday afternoon, referring to his father and former first lady Rosalynn Carter, who died in 2023.
+He was held up and propped up and soothed by an amazing woman,” son James Earl “Chip” Carter III, told mourners at The Carter Center late Saturday afternoon, referring also to his mother, former first lady Rosalynn Carter, who died in 2023.
 “The two of them together changed the world.
 And it was an amazing thing to watch so close.”

 Grandson Jason Carter, who now chairs the center's governing board, said, “It's amazing what you can cram into a hundred years.”